Chhanaar Payesh/Paneer Ki Kheer

 Advertisements

-As the rice kheer is to North, Bengal is famous for its well-known semai payesh/ vermicelli payesh and Chhanar Payesh / paneer ki kheer.
+As the rice kheer is to the North, Bengal is famous for its well-known semai payesh/ vermicelli payesh and Chhanar Payesh / paneer ki kheer.
 I wanted to make an authentic version to get the right flavours.
 To make the authentic version, I roasted the chana or crumbled paneer first so that its rawness is gone.
 This is then added to reduced milk to get its right texture and flavours.
 It would be a pleasure to share its authentic version with all

 Course – Dessert